Skip to main content

 • grinding

-Players note that grinding is essential for upgrading equipment, as rewards from missions can vary significantly, making it necessary to farm credits.
-The game offers a balanced experience for both single-player and multiplayer, allowing friends to engage without compromising the grinding aspect.
+Players note that grinding is essential for earning credits, as rewards from high-risk missions can vary significantly, making it necessary to repeatedly farm for resources to fully upgrade equipment.

 • “Sometimes you'll earn 600 or so on high-risk missions, other times it will be 1000, so farming for credits becomes immediately necessary, especially if you want to upgrade your equipment to the maximum.”